-ČECHOVÁ & PARTNERS s. r. o., law firm having its registered office at Staromestská 3, Bratislava 811 03, Slovak Republic, Identification No. (IČO): 47 249 129, registered in the Commercial Register of the District Court Bratislava I, Section: Sro, File No. 90271/B (“CPA”), values your trust, respects your privacy and complies with personal data protection rules.
+ČECHOVÁ & PARTNERS s. r. o., law firm having its registered office at Staromestská 3, Bratislava 811 03, Slovak Republic, Identification No. (IČO): 47 249 129, registered with the Commercial Registry of the Municipal Court Bratislava III, Section: Sro, File No.: 90271/B (“CPA”), values your trust, respects your privacy and complies with personal data protection rules.

 When processing personal data, we comply with the requirements set out by Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (“GDPR”), which also provides for your rights as a data subject.
 We also follow the provisions of Act No. 18/2018 Coll. on the Protection of Personal Data, as amended, in particular the part that is applicable to you (Articles 78 to 81 of the Act), Act No. 586/2003 Coll. on the Legal Profession, as amended (Article 18 of the Act) and other regulations.

 We comply with the Code of Conduct adopted by the Slovak Bar Association (“SBA”) and approved by the Office for Personal Data Protection of the Slovak Republic.
 This Code explains the data processing by attorneys in more detail.
 You can consult the SBA Code of Conduct at www.sak.sk/gdpr.

 When collecting and processing personal data, CPA adheres to the following principles of personal data protection:

 - necessity and proportionality, especially when collecting personal data in order to ensure data minimization,